 - No cheaper front-wheel drive model

-Huge inside and out, but excellent on the road
+Huge inside and out, and excellent on the road

-However, you’ll need a deep wallet to buy and run one of these cars, along with a capacious driveway to store it.
-If your needs are more modest – say, you only carry four adults with regularity – then a Defender 110 or a Kia EV9 (if you don't do off-roading) makes much more sense.
+Be warned, though.
+You need a deep wallet to buy and run one, along with an airstrip-sized driveway to store it.
+If your needs are more modest, a Defender 110 or a Kia EV9 (if you don't do off-roading) makes far better sense.

 To find out more, read our full Land Rover Defender 130 review